Maurice and Maralyn Bailey: Aftermath

 The Baileys returned to England and wrote 117 Days Adrift, an account of their ordeal published in 1974.
 The following year, they returned to the sea in their new yacht, Auralyn II.

 Following their rescue, the two adopted a vegetarian diet.

+Maurice credited Maralyn as the person who gave him the security he needed to face his day to day and was also the person who saved his life on the raft.
 Maralyn Bailey died in 2002 at the age of 61.
 Maurice Bailey died in December 2018 at the age of 85.